 Processed satellite imagery, analyzed weather charts and conventional synoptic data is unlinked to the satellite in C-band.
 Satellite broadcasts these data to MDD stations in S - band.
-MDD Stations analyse weather imagery and other data to generate required forecast.
 The processing system is also being used for generating analogue type of cloud imagery data which are transmitted through INSAT-3C to field station using S-band broadcast capability of the satellite along with other conventional meteorological data and FAX charts.
 This scheme is called Meteorological Data Dissemination (MDD).
 There are about 90 MDD receiving stations in the country being operated by different agencies.
 Two MDD receiving stations are also operating in neighboring countries at Sri Lanka and Male under bi-lateral agreement.
 In general, the processed images are sent to these stations every three hours, and every hour during cyclone periods.
-These stations are receiving direct broadcast of cloud imager, weather facsimile charts and meteorological data on an operational basis.
-The frequency of transmission from ground to satellite (Uplink is 5899.225 MHz and downlink is at 2599.225 MHz.
+These stations are receiving direct broadcast of cloud imagery, weather facsimile charts and meteorological data on an operational basis.
+The frequency of transmission from ground to satellite Uplink is 5899.225 MHz and downlink is at 2599.225 MHz.

-It is proposed to switch over from analogue MDD to digital MDD in order to further improve the quality of operational data received at the out stations to shorter the time of transmission and to improve utilization of data by field stations.
+It is proposed to switch over from analogue MDD to digital MDD where, C.G.M.S recommended LRIT/HRIT format for data dissemination shall be utilized.
+This is likely to be commissioned by Middle of 2007.
+This will further improve the quality of operational data received at the out stations to shorter the time of transmission and to improve utilization of data by field stations.